-Dr. Sharma was appointed dean of the Grossman School of Business at the University of Vermont July 1, 2011.
-He came to UVM with a unique background in both: academic and the private sectors.
+Dr. Sharma came to UVM with a unique background in both: academic and the private sectors.
 He has over 16 years of senior management experience with international corporations and more than a decade of proven leadership within higher education.

 Dr. Sharma has received several awards for his impact on the practice of management and sustainability and building more responsible and sustainable businesses.
 These include the Corporate Knights Rising Scholar Award, the Aspen Institute Pioneer Award, and inclusion in India Abroad's Power List of prominent Indians contributing to Canadian and global society.

-Dr. Sharma began his academic career as an associate professor and director of the Executive MBA Programs at Saint Mary's University in Halifax where he improved the national ranking of the SEMBA program in Canadian Business from a ranking of tenth to third-place.
-He earned his doctorate in management in 1996 from the University of Calgary and his MBA in 1976 from Panjab University, India, where he received the University Gold Medal.
-He completed his undergraduate work in 1974 at the University of Delhi.
+Dr. Sharma began his academic career as an associate professor and director of the Executive MBA Programs at Saint Mary's University in Halifax where he improved the national ranking of the program in Canadian Business from a ranking of tenth to third-place.
+He earned his doctorate in management in 1996 from the University of Calgary.

 During his tenure at the John Molson School of Business (JMSB) at Concordia University, the largest English language business school in Canada with more than 9,000 students and 350 full time and part time faculty, the school established itself as one of the top business schools globally with its MBA program ranked among the top 100 in the world by The Economist and its EMBA program ranked among the top 100 by the Financial Times.
-He facilitated a strategic focus at JMSB on educating managers with excellence in traditional knowledge and an ability to manage for the future in a global, complex, multi-stakeholder and sustainable business environments.
+He facilitated a strategic focus on educating managers with excellence in traditional knowledge and an ability to manage for the future in a global, complex, multi-stakeholder and sustainable business environments.
 This focus was recognized by JMSB's ranking as 34th in the world in the Beyond Gray Pinstripes Survey by the Aspen Institute in 2010, second in the world by Corporate Knights.
 Sanjay enhanced the research profile of JMSB via external fundraising for research chairs and research centers (including the David O'Brien Center for Sustainable Enterprise) and a new 420,000 sq. foot business school building.

-Prior to his arrival at JMSB, Dr. Sharma held the prestigious Canada Research Chair in Organizational Sustainability and was professor of policy in the School of Business & Economics at Wilfrid Laurier University.
-He also conceived and served as the first director of the Certified Management Accountant's Centre for Responsible Organizations, an interdisciplinary center focusing on research and practice in the areas of organizational sustainability, corporate social responsibility, ethics, environmental management, social issues, and corporate governance.
+Prior to his arrival at JMSB, Dr. Sharma held the prestigious Canada Research Chair in Organizational Sustainability and was Professor of Strategy in the School of Business & Economics at Wilfrid Laurier University.
+He also conceived and served as the first director of the CMA Centre for Responsible Organizations, an interdisciplinary center focusing on research and practice in the areas of organizational sustainability, corporate social responsibility, ethics, environmental management, social issues, and corporate governance.

 Prior to his academic career, Dr. Sharma was a senior manager at multiple international corporations.